National Heart Foundation of New Zealand: Care and support

 The Heart Foundation holds heart-help sessions that offer support and advice from guest speakers including health professionals.
 These sessions are run by regionally-based Heart Foundation staff.

-Heart Foundation lottery
+Heart Foundation Home Lottery

-The Heart Foundation runs a lottery as a fundraiser.
+The Heart Foundation runs a house lottery as a fundraiser.
 It began on 26 December 1993.
-Jennian Homes is the partner of the Heart Foundation Lottery.
+Jennian Homes is the partner of the Heart Foundation Home Lottery.

 Heart Foundation Tick

 The Heart Foundation Tick programme was used to help New Zealanders find healthy food choices.
 The programme ran for 25 years and was retired in 2016.
 An achievement of the Tick programme was its success in working with food companies to reduce the amount of salt in processed food products.